shamimaaktar1/ChatGPT4SA/README.md

 ## Demo Video

 <p>
  In this video, we show how to use ChatGpt to architect software systems.
-We produced functional requirements, quality attributes, software standards, component diagrams, and class diagrams in particular.
+We produced functional requirements, quality attributes, component diagrams, and class diagrams in particular by following software standards.
 In the class diagram, we also used various design patterns.
 </p>
 To watch the video, please click on the picture below:
 <br>